Lapsus$: T-Mobile (2022)

 On 17 March 2022, Lapsus$ had gained access to an employee account within the telecommunications company T-Mobile.
 A prominent member of Lapsus$ going by the pseudonym "White" unsuccessfully attempted to gain access to the T-Mobile accounts of the Federal Bureau of Investigation and the United States Department of Defense.
 Lapsus$ was, however, able to obtain the source code repositories belonging to T-Mobile.

 Microsoft (2022)

 On 20 March 2022, Lapsus$ posted a screenshot of the technology company Microsoft's Azure DevOps server to their Telegram channel.
 The following day, the group released a 37 GB zip file containing, among other things, "90% of the source code for the Bing search engine".

 Globant (2022)

-On 30 March 2022, Luxembourg-based IT company Globant confirmed its network had been breached.
+On 30 March 2022, Luxembourg-based IT company Globant confirmed its network had been breached by Lapsus$.

 Uber (2022)

-On 15 September 2022, nearly six months since Lapsus$' last attack, mobility as a service company Uber announced that it had been breached.
+On 15 September 2022, Uber announced that it had been breached by Lapsus$.

 Rockstar Games (2022)

-On 18 September 2022, 90 videos of game footage relating to an untitled Grand Theft Auto game emerged on GTAForums.
+On 18 September 2022, 90 videos of game footage relating to Grand Theft Auto VI emerged on GTAForums.
 The hacker is thought to have been affiliated with Lapsus$.
+On 25 December 2023, additional content obtained from the breach a year prior was reported to have been leaked, including game files for the planned follow-up to Bully, Python code to Grand Theft Auto VI, and the full source code to Grand Theft Auto V, which included hints about planned DLC content for the game.